- 3 Important Factors To Remember For A Healthy FIRE Journey - April 15, 2020

 You should always approach every new client and project with a written agreement to secure yourself from project cancellations and reworks.
 Also, if you want to protect yourself to a higher degree, you can ask for advance payments.

-The most cost and time-effective method of freelance invoicing is to learn self-accounting, budgeting, and to compose your invoice template that you can use on any upcoming projects.
+The most cost and time-effective methods of freelance invoicing are to learn self-accounting, budgeting, and to compose your invoice template that you can use on any upcoming projects.
 In this template, you can protect yourself from being tricked by a client (for example, define how willing you will be to provide reworks of the deliverable after the project).